 An essential source of information and photographs, for the Southern Pacific modeler, is the five-volume series of books entitled Southern Pacific Passenger Cars and published by the SP Historical & Technical Society.
 For the present topic, Volume 2 on sleeping cars was vital.also, the painting and lettering guide.
 Both can be purchased on-line and the latter from the Society at its website.

-Here are references for the four most important books mentioned in the talk:
+Here are references for the five most important books mentioned in the talk:

 ___________, The Best of Mainline Modeler’s Passenger Cars, Volume 1, Hundman Publications, Seattle 1991.